fenago/advanced-selenium-java/lab_guides/lab_9.md

 **Note:**

-You can verify all the tools are present by running below commands
+You can verify all the tools are present by running below commands:

 ```
 java -version